maximilianried/bitwarden-keychain/README.md

 ## Technologies
 This Project is only using Java and Javafx for the GUI. <br/>
-The read and write process is supported by the library openCSV.
+The read and write process is supported by the library openCSV.<br/>
+For the Build-Management-Tool I choose Maven.

 ## Preview
 Super simple GUI with different alerts if the user forgets to select a file or selects a wrong formatted file.